hyperledger-archives/indy-sdk/doc/tutorials/python/send-secure-msg.md

 The `prep()` function is designed to be called with a string argument entered on the command line--for example, when the user types `prep Hello, world`, the `msg` parameter of `prep()` receives the value `"Hello, world"`.
-Prep saves this message into a text file.
+Prep saves this message into a text file (so you can inspect it--not because it needs to do any file I/O).
 It then turns around and reads the bytes it has just written, and calls `auth_crypt()` to convert those bytes into a version that is encrypted especially for the private channel between two identities.
 The receiver will know that the sender created the message, that